Katy is still very grateful to the teacher that taught her HTML in middle school.

 Her Path to Nonprofit Web Work

 Katy grew up in a family that valued community service.
 During her studies at Queen’s University in Canada, that led to her involvement with international development and local food/hunger groups.
 After studying land and wildlife management at a field school in Africa, Katy completed her master’s degree in Geography at Oregon State University by researching the strategies and impacts of America’s land conservation nonprofits.

 Prior to joining Wired Impact, Katy spent nearly a decade in the nonprofit world with organizations of all sizes.
 Over time, her role transformed from programs to marketing and fundraising, all the while depending on writing, storytelling and technology to engage people in meaningful ways.

 Outside of Work

 At home in Montana, Katy and her husband like to grab the dog and explore the outdoors.
-She’s also a blue ribbon baker and uses her kitchen skills for good by volunteering each week at The Community Café, a pay-what-you-can restaurant that makes sure people don’t go hungry.
+She’s a blue ribbon baker and uses her kitchen skills for good by volunteering each week at Fork & Spoon Homestyle Kitchen, a pay-what-you-can restaurant that makes sure people don’t go hungry.